The Top 8 Competitor Research Resource List And Tools

 - Popular Topics.
 Using the tools below like SEMRush and AHrefs you can see which topics are generating buzz and traffic.

 - Backlinks and Referrals.
-Then, for the popular topics, which website are sending them traffic.
+Then, for the popular topics, which website is sending them traffic.
 Can you replace it or augment it?